Get started

 Pros:

-• Realtime API for speech-to-speech interactions.
+• Realtime API for voice-to-voice interactions.

 • 50+ languages.